Bedford Training and Assessment Centre (BTAC)

 training courses through the Skills Funding Agency will require

-GCSE English and maths, at grade C or above, on entry.
+GCSE English and maths, at grade C or above, to be counted in your

 - Staff holding existing qualifications will still be able to